 You can attend an AASP Webinar session right from your office or home.
-All you need is a telephone and a computer with a high speed internet connection.
+All you need is a telephone and a computer with a high-speed internet connection.
 The presentation's audio will be delivered over the telephone (toll-free) or through your computer.
-Registrants will be provided call in/login information and a web URL 2-3 days prior to the session.
+Registrants will be provided with call in/ login information and a web URL 2-3 days prior to the session.
 This information will give you access to the presentation right on the web in real time.

 ABOUT THE SPEAKERS